 - What are the productivity standards?

-– Will patients be added on my schedule day of?
+- Will patients be added on my scheduled day of?

 - How long is the average routine visit?

-– Will I be compensated for necessary non-billable activities, such as scheduling, communicating with other providers, and ordering medical equipment?
+- For pay-per-visit positions: Will I be compensated for necessary non-billable activities, such as scheduling, communicating with other providers, & ordering medical equipment?
 If so, how many hours can I bill each week?
-(For pay-per-visit positions)